Apple Investing in Two of The World's Largest Onshore Wind Turbines in European Renewable Energy Drive - The Mac Observer

 Apple Expanding European Renewable Energy Footprint

 When completed, the turbines will be 200-meter-tall and expected to produce 62-gigawatt hours per year.
 Furthermore, Apple revealed that its supplier, Varta, has committed to running its Apple production process with 100 percent renewable power.
 Additionally, other European manufacturers are also working to produce Apple products using clean energy solutions.
-These include Henkel and tesa SE in Germany, DSM Engineering Materials in the Netherlands, STMicroelectronics based in Switzerland, and Solvay based in Belgium, New Data Center Online
+These include Henkel and tesa SE in Germany, DSM Engineering Materials in the Netherlands, STMicroelectronics based in Switzerland, and Solvay based in Belgium.

 New Data Center Now Operational